MYavuzYAGIS/Automotive-Cybersecurity/notes.md

 And nodes that transmits the higher ID packet also understands the situatuin and also waits.

 This has a drawback: nodes that lost the arbitration (the ones sending the higher ID packet) will have to wait. *this maskes CAN not as time-critical and accurate in time*.

+This is why FlexRay was developed

+## FlexRay:

+it is similar to CAN in terms of wiring. it is a *MultiDrop* technology BUT `all nodes must be pre-programmed wit a fixed configuration`

+up to 10Mb/s. speed.
+also good for plug and play.
+message or packet based communication.

+==> *Collision avoidance is based on time slots for each node*